 The City of Vancouver is now accepting applications for projects seeking Affordable Housing Funds for construction, acquisition and rehabilitation of multifamily rental housing.
 View the 2017 application guidelines and apply online at www.cityofvancouver.us/AffordableHousingFund.
 Nonprofit agencies, for-profit developers, and owners of multifamily rental properties may apply.
 Applications will be accepted through 5 p.m. on Monday, May 15, 2017.

 Affordable Housing Fund

 Vancouver voters approved a November 8, 2016 ballot measure creating a Vancouver Affordable Housing Fund to serve very low-income families and individuals (earning up to 50 percent of area median income).
 The fund will be used to increase Vancouver's supply of affordable housing, preserve existing homes, and prevent homelessness through rental assistance, temporary shelter, and services.
 More information.

-The Administrative and Financial Plan describes in detail how money for the Vancouver Affordable Housing Fund will be generated and spent.
 For questions about property taxes, please visit the Clark County Asssesor’s website.

 The April 2016 Housing Snapshot focuses on very low-income renters (earning up to 50 percent of area median income) in Vancouver.

 The February 2016 Housing Snapshot provides information about what it's like to be a renter in Vancouver right now.

 Ordinances to Protect Vulnerable Renters

 In September 2015, City Council adopted three ordinances aimed at protecting vulnerable renters.
 Visit the City's fact page for more information about the 60-Day Notice to Vacate, 45-Day Notice of Rent Increase, and Source of Income Protection ordinances.